MISSION & VISION

 We strive to be an inclusive organization

 We have an open door policy and promote a welcoming and approachable atmosphere.

-We believe in collective impact
+We believe in working together

 We believe that collaboration and strategic partnerships lead to a stronger St. Johns.